JohnEarnest/Decker/docs/format.md

 ---------------------
 Card chunks always have an ID, which serves as the `name` of the card.
 They also may have additional optional properties:

-- `parent`: a string which corresponds to the ID of a parent card, if any.
 - `image`: an _Image Record_ used as the background of this card.
 - `script`: a number or string corresponding to a `{script:ID}` chunk, representing event handlers applying to this card.